Proallone/voca/README.md

 ![Events app - events notifications](./images/Events-details2.png "Event notifications")

-Apart from what you can see - application supports sending emails :)
+Apart from what you can see - application supports sending emails and in-app notifications.

 # Getting Started